vtisweden/java-projects/atap/docs/README.md

 ### Accessing the code

-Either clone the repository or configure [GitHub packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages).
+Either clone the top-level repository or configure [GitHub packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages).

 Include the following Maven dependency in your `pom.xml` (replace `TODO` with the actual version):